rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-06-09|RZ - Implemented tire class instantiation in order to simulate tire wear.

 2021-06-10|RZ - Integrated tire code completely and implenented pit crews to complement them.
 Introduced a driver aggressiveness rating that would affect overtake rates.
+Merged code, everything works as far as 30 minutes of testing each says.